 I just love your red shoes!

 RELATED: Help your child develop early math skills with this informational article, from Zero to Three.

-Let’s make these color sorting bear caves!
+Let’s make these bear caves and start color sorting!

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 Just like the best toys for toddlers, this supply list includes open-ended, timeless toys!

 Set-Up Bear Caves Color Sort:

 Tape down your white paper.